 As part of Amherst’s efforts to support the research and professional development of its tenure-track faculty, funding is available through the External Mentoring Program to all tenure-track faculty members to establish and/or advance a mentoring relationship with a scholar outside the college.
+Supplementing consultation with departmental colleagues, the mentor can provide feedback and guidance on a faculty member's scholarly and/or artistic work, from the perspective of a scholar in a field or subfield closely aligned with a faculty member's own.
 All tenure-track faculty members who have completed their first year at the college are eligible to participate in this program.
 During the period after the first year at Amherst and prior to the academic year in which the tenure review takes place, funding of $1,000 a year, for up to three years, is available to provide stipends to a mentor of the Amherst faculty member’s choice.
 An additional $1,000 will be made available during the three-year period to support meetings, travel, and/or other activities associated with the mentoring relationship.

-Faculty members who wish to apply for external mentoring support should submit a one-page letter describing their need for a mentor, along with the name and CV of the proposed individual, to Austin Sarat in the Office of the Dean of the Faculty.
+Faculty members who wish to apply for external mentoring support should submit a one-page letter describing their interest in a mentor, along with the name and CV of the proposed individual, to Pawan Dhingra in the Office of the Provost and Dean of the Faculty.

 - Tenure-track faculty members may have college-supported external mentors any time after the Amherst faculty member’s first year of teaching at Amherst and prior to the academic year in which they are considered for tenure.